tom-w-nicholls/react-django-leaflet/README.md

 # react-django-leaflet
 <h1> A Quick Demonstration of a simple Django/React/Leaflet project running in Docker</h1>

-This uses Django to serve GeoJson data via a REST API and react-leaflet to display it.
+This demonstration application uses Django to serve GeoJson data via a REST API and react-leaflet to display it.

-This can be run within a Docker container which utilises hot reload for development purposes.
+This can be all be run within a Docker container which utilises hot reload for development purposes.

 Run locally using the commands: